mdn/content/files/en-us/mozilla/add-ons/webextensions/api/runtime/connect/index.md

 Note that you can't use this function to connect an extension to its content scripts.
 To do this, use {{WebExtAPIRef('tabs.connect()')}}.

-By default, this connection enables the extension to exchange messages with itself and any other extension (defined by `extensionId`).
+By default, this connection enables the extension to exchange messages with itself or any other extension (if `extensionId` is specified).
 However, the [`externally_connectable`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/externally_connectable) manifest key can be used to limit communication to specific extensions and enable communication with websites.
+Connections within the extension trigger the {{WebExtAPIRef('runtime.onConnect')}} event, connections from other extensions or web pages trigger the {{WebExtAPIRef('runtime.onConnectExternal')}} event.

 ## Syntax